HuskyW/FFPA/readme.md

 Note that FedFPM is named FFPA in this implementation.

 ## Introduction
-FedFPM is a utilied federated analytics framework for frequent pattern mining on distributed data.
-It satisfies local differenatial privacy as a strong local privacy preservation scheme.
+FedFPM is a unified federated analytics framework for frequent pattern mining on distributed data.
+It satisfies local differential privacy as a strong local privacy preservation scheme.
 It gains high data utility (F1 score) of obtained data over benchmarks with lower client usage.
-This implementation allow FedFPM to work on frequent item mining (FIM), frequent itemset mining (FIsM), and frequent sequence mining (FSM), where FedFPM still has potential to work on other scenarios.
+This implementation allows FedFPM to work on frequent item mining (FIM), frequent itemset mining (FIsM), and frequent sequence mining (FSM), where FedFPM still has the potential to work on other scenarios.

 ## Features
-- functionality of FedFPM on simulated environment
+- functionality of FedFPM on a simulated environment
 - three datasets: Kosarak for FIM, MovieLens for FIsM, and MovieLens for FSM
 - two benchmarks: basic RAPPOR (with one-hot encoding) for FIM and FIsM, and SFP for FSM
 - find the groundtruth frequent patterns with the Apriori algorithm